We work closely with Google and other experts to find ways for our advances to benefit society.

 AlphaStar is the first AI to reach the top league of StarCraft II without any restrictions.
 Understanding the potential and limitations of open-ended learning like this is a critcial step towards creating robust systems for real-world domains.

 AlphaZero: Shedding new light on chess, shogi, and Go

-AlphaZero is a single system that learned to play three famously complex games, becoming the strongest player in history for each.
-Learning entirely from scratch, AlphaZero developed its own distinctive style that continues to inspire human grandmasters.
+AlphaZero learned to play three famously complex games, becoming the strongest player in history for each.
+Learning entirely from scratch, it developed its own distinctive style that continues to inspire human grandmasters.

 DQN: Human-level control of Atari games

-One of the great challenges in AI is building flexible systems that can take on a wide range of tasks.
-Our Deep Q-Network (DQN) surpassed the overall performance of professional players in 49 different Atari games using only raw pixels and the score as inputs.
+A great challenge in AI is building flexible systems that can take on a wide range of tasks.
+Our Deep Q-Network (DQN) made progress on this goal when it learned how to play 49 different Atari games using only raw pixels and the score as inputs.

 A neural network with dynamic memory

-The differentiable neural computer (DNC) is a system that learns to use its external memory to answer questions about different kinds of complex structured data, such as artificially generated stories, family trees, or a map of the London Underground.
+The differentiable neural computer (DNC) can use its external memory to answer questions about complex structured data, such as stories, family trees, or a map of the London Underground.